formal-methods-mpi/Workshop.jl/mails/signup.md

 To secure your spot please sign up using the following form: [Insert Signup Form Link]

 Seats are limited, so make sure to reserve your spot early!
-Feel free to share this invitation with colleagues or friends who might be interested in leveraging Julia's power for their data analysis and computing needs.
+Feel free to share this invitation with colleagues or friends who might be interested in participating.

 To attend, you must follow the steps detailed on [the workshops website under Chapter 0](https://formal-methods-mpi.github.io/Workshop.jl/stable/preparation).